cielaton/My-college-knowledge/Year 3 - Semester 2/Advance English 2/Writing/Week 4.md

 The line graph illustrates the number of closed and opened stores in one country over a period of 7 years starting from 2011.
-As can be seen from the graph,
+As can be seen from the graph, there is a similar fluctuation in the changes of closed and opened shops over the years.
+From 2011 to 2012